NOAA-ORR-ERD/orr-conda-recipes/README.rst

 To build all the packages, you can use Phil Elson's lovely obvious-ci scripts:

-Obvious-CIis a collection of tools that help with continuous integration like travis-ci (https://travis-ci.org/ioos/conda-recipes/builds) and AppVeyor (https://ci.appveyor.com/project/comtbot/conda-recipes/history).
+Obvious-CI is a collection of tools that help with continuous integration like travis-ci (https://travis-ci.org/ioos/conda-recipes/builds) and AppVeyor (https://ci.appveyor.com/project/comtbot/conda-recipes/history).

 But is also helpful for simply  building on your local machine.

 https://github.com/pelson/Obvious-CI